 Additional Support for ADF in Lineage

 Monte Carlo also offers query tagging as an additional way to surface ADF pipeline info in lineage.
-This is needed in cases when an ADF Script Activity is used in a pipeline, or when a Stored Procedure activity is used where users can add query tags.
-In those cases Monte Carlo can't provide ADF info in lineage without query tagging below.
+This is needed in cases where a custom SQL query is executed as part of an ADF pipeline.
+Examples of this include use of the Script Activity or Stored Procedure Activity.
+In those cases Monte Carlo can't provide ADF info in lineage without the queries being tagged as described below.

 ADF Connection Required for ADF in Lineage